ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

-In order to specify Specific Protocol Properties, Transport System implementations may offer applications to attach a set of options to the Preconnection object, associated with a specific protocol.
+In order to specify Specific Protocol Properties, Transport System implementations may offer applications to attach a set of options to the Preconnection Object, associated with a specific protocol.
 For example, an application could specify a set of TCP Options to use if and only if TCP is selected by the system.
 Such properties must not be assumed to apply across different protocols.
-Attempts to set specific protocol properties on a protocol stack not containing that specific protocol are simply ignored, and do not raise an error..
+Attempts to set specific protocol properties on a Protocol Stack not containing that specific protocol are simply ignored, and do not raise an error.

 # Connection Termination {#termination}